 If you are trying to create less waste you could also try using silicone mixing cups and let your epoxy resin mix cure in the cup after, peel it out, and reuse the cup.

-Here is a tip: If you plan on using these silicone cups and disposing of your used epoxy resin after it cures, leave a disposable mixing stick in the curing solution so you have something to pull the cured resin out easily.
+Here is a tip: If you plan on using these silicone cups and disposing of your used epoxy resin after it cures, leave a disposable mixing stick in the curing solution so you have something to pull the cured epoxy out easily.

 This goes for any other reusable tools you will be designating for epoxy resin only.

-When you are planning on working with epoxy resin, wherever you choose to do the work, make sure that it is a resin-only sort of workspace.
+When you are planning on working with resin, wherever you choose to do the work, make sure that it is a resin-only sort of workspace.

 With this in mind, you will have everything that is designated for resin-only work on hand, and you won't risk having any cross-contamination by passing along residue onto your other art and craft supplies that you normally work with without gloves on.

 Also, make sure you do not bring anything that would come into contact with your mouth into the resin room or area.
-If you need to take a break to eat or drink, keep those out of your epoxy resin working space for safety.
+If you need to take a break to eat or drink, keep those out of your resin working space for safety.

 This is a good practice to get into and is just a good safety check.